 Gordon Towel Rail – any RAL or colour match

-For an additional £62 + VAT, you can have any RAL or colour match colour, per Gordon towel rail.
+You can have any RAL colour or a colour match finish for Gordon towel rail.
 What’s the purpose of a towel warmer?
 Clues in the name probably, but that’s not the whole story.
 Unless you’re one of a dying breed who only ever use a towel once and then wash it immediately (costly both for you and the environment) then you need your towel rail to be a towel dryer/warmer.
 Wet towels hanging about the bathroom (or worse still thrown over anything that provides a drying surface) are unpleasant and smelly.
 You want a towel rail that can dry all of your towels in a flash, using as little energy as possible, in a pleasing aesthetic package.
 That’s the job description.